How to defuse Earth impact threat announcements: Statistical reading of : the probability

-Soon after Apophis was discovered in December 2004, impact monitoring systems identified multiple VIs orbital solutions and obtained an initial scary impact probability of $\sim 1/38$ for the year 2029 \cite{san}.
+Soon after Apophis was discovered in December 2004, impact monitoring systems identified multiple VIs orbital solutions and obtained the fear-inducing initial impact probability of $\sim 1/38$ for the year 2029.

-But, what is the probability $W$ for Apophis?
-Apophis is an asteroid with an estimated diameter of nearly $300\,$m.
-According to Figure~\ref{fig5}, $W(\geq 300\,\textrm{m})$ is less than $10^{-6}$, namely more than four orders of magnitude lower than that initially reported by monitoring systems and close to their current estimate, obtained after some orbit refinement.
+What is the probability $W$ for Apophis, an asteroid with an estimated diameter of nearly $300\,$m?
+According to Figure~\ref{fig5}, $W(\sim 300\,\textrm{m})$ is less than $10^{-6}$, namely more than four orders of magnitude lower than that initially reported by monitoring systems and close to their current estimate, obtained after some orbit refinement.

-Nowadays, it is almost certain that the probability ${\cal V}_i$ for Apophis will go to zero with future astrometric observations, but it was not so clear at the beginning of the impact monitoring process, with an initial ${\cal V}_i$ as high as $\sim 1/38$.
+Nowadays, it is almost certain that the probability ${\cal V}_i$ for Apophis will go to zero with future astrometric observations, but it was not so clear at the beginning of the impact monitoring process (with an initial ${\cal V}_i$ of $\sim 1/38$).
 As a matter of fact, an early use of probability $W$ would have given a direct glimpse of what would have been the most likely fate of ${\cal V}_i$ for Apophis.

-The same would have happened for 2008~TC$_3$.
-This asteroid was discovered on October 6, 2008 and impacted the Earth about 20 hours later.
+The same would have happened for 2008~TC$_3$, which was discovered on October 6, 2008 and impacted the Earth about 20 hours later.
 The impact was predicted by monitoring systems to have a probability of $\sim 100\%$.
-Consistently, the probability $W$ for 2008~TC$_3$ is very close to unity, the size of the asteroid being estimated to be between $2$ and $4\,$m (see Fig~\ref{fig5}).
+Consistently, the probability $W$ for objects in the size range of 2008~TC$_3$ is practically 1, the size of that asteroid being estimated to be between $2$ and $4\,$m (see Fig~\ref{fig5}).